 The Brazilian atoned for that miss after Alex Song had threaded an accurate ball through for Fabregas.
 The Spaniard squared for Neymar, who had the simplest task of tapping home into an empty net.

 Ninety seconds later the leaders went two up as Pedro picked the ball up inside his own half, knocked it behind the entire Betis defence and curled an exquisite finish inside the far post.

-Barcelona responded strongly and Betis were indebted to Sara for a double save to deny Neymar as the Brazilian looked to put the result beyond doubt on the hour mark.
+Barcelona responded strongly and Betis was indebted to Sara for a double save to deny Neymar as the Brazilian looked to put the result beyond doubt on the hour mark.

 The visitors did not have to wait long for a third goal, Fabregas tapping home from six yards following sumptuous approach play involving Andres Iniesta and Martin Montoya.